Spending Christmas Eve Around Europe

 • Nuremberg Christkindlesmarkt: Famous for its traditional handmade gifts and gingerbread (Lebkuchen), the Nuremberg market is one of Europe’s most iconic.

-• Cologne Christmas Market: Set against the Cologne Cathedral, this market has stalls of mulled wine, differently flavored bratwurst and live music.
+• Cologne Christmas Market: Set against the Cologne Cathedral, this market features stalls selling mulled wine, differently flavored bratwurst, and live music.

 Austria